Shagshag/prestashop-documentation/TranslateCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Translate.php line 41
+* This method is defined in [classes/Translate.php line 41](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Translate.php#41)

 #### Arguments